 This Maine Medicaid (MaineCare) Elderly and Adults with Disabilities Waiver is designed to help the elderly by funding services and supports to allow nursing home qualified individuals to remain living at home or in their communities.
 Typical services include home care, medical alert systems, transportation, and chore assistance (a complete list can be found further down this page).

-Assets - The effective asset limit for single MaineCare applicants in 2019 is $10,000 in countable resources.
+The asset limit for single MaineCare applicants in 2023 is $10,000 in countable resources.
 Married couples with two applicants are permitted $15,000.
 (Unlike income, assets of a married couple are considered jointly.
 Learn more here.)
-If one spouse is not seeking assistance, the applicant spouse is permitted up to $10,000, and the non-applicant spouse can retain up to $126,420.
+If one spouse is not seeking assistance, the applicant spouse is permitted up to $10,000, and the non-applicant spouse can retain up to $148,620.
 (This figure that the non-applicant spouse can keep is called the community spouse resource allowance).

 Unfortunately, the medically needy option does not assist applicants with excess assets to meet the asset limit.
 Rather, applicants can spend assets that are over the limit on non-countable ones.
 This might be upgrading one’s heating and/or plumbing, adding a first floor bedroom for easier access, or paying off credit cards and other debt.
 When “spending down” excess assets, it is crucial that no assets are gifted or sold for under value.
 This is because Medicaid has a look-back period of 5-years.
 During this period of time, Medicaid reviews all transactions to ensure this rule has not been violated, and if it has, an applicant will not be eligible for Medicaid for a period of time.

 Each applicant receives a customized care plan that can include any of the below mentioned benefits.
-Certain services, such as personal care and in-home respite care, can be consumer directed.
+Certain services, such as personal care and in-home respite care, can be consumer-directed.